 BBCP is a multi-streaming utility for transferring large files.
 It splits files into multiple streams that are transferred simultaneously, so it is faster than the single-streaming SCP and SFTP utilities.

-This service enables users of NCAR's GLADE storage and HPC systems for scientific computing to share files with colleagues and others who do not have NCAR user accounts.
+In addition to the features described above, Globus enables users to share files with colleagues and others who do not have NCAR user accounts.

 Individuals who have GLADE access can copy files from GLADE and then share them with others via Google Drive or services such as DropBox and Amazon Web Services.

-CISL recommends using the NCAR Data Sharing Service for sharing files, but the FTP server is available to authorized UCAR and NCAR personnel who need it.
+CISL recommends using Globus for sharing files, but the FTP server is available to authorized UCAR and NCAR personnel who need it.